trip5/esphome-docs/guides/beginners_guide_adding_devices.rst

     logger:

-`Logging <https://esphome.io/components/logger.html>`__ is important.
+:doc:`Logging </components/logger>` is important.
 Leave it in but if you find the messages overwhelming, you can lower the level to only show errors (the default is DEBUG) with:

 .. code-block:: yaml